numpy/numpy/doc/source/reference/c-api/array.rst

 The ``PY_ARRAY_UNIQUE_SYMBOL`` mechanism additionally mangles the names to avoid conflicts.

 .. versionchanged::
-    NumPy 2.0 exports the headers to avoid sharing the table outside of a single shared object/dll (this was always the case on Windows).
+    NumPy 2.1 changed the headers to avoid sharing the table outside of a single shared object/dll (this was always the case on Windows).
     Please see :c:macro:`NPY_API_SYMBOL_ATTRIBUTE` for details.